Light, and juicy, not acidic, drinks a bit like a dry rose. It smells like a bag of jolly ranchers and it's the perfect first sip of the day.

 We weren't too sure if that would hit our Glou Glou target.
 We wanted to make something that is just juice and makes us want to Glug Glug (the English translation of the very traditional French term Glou Glou).
 We had some ideas, but we still were not sure.
 We also had no idea what fruit we were going to use, and the harvest was very random.
 Some things showed up, some things didn't, some things showed up when they weren't supposed to, some things showed up as a surprise, and some things showed up that we weren't expecting at all.
 But in all the chaos, we did what we do best.
 We improvised.

 As harvest progressed, we flushed out our game plan for how to make our Glou Glou.
 We would take a bin of Cabernet Franc, split it between three separate bin's and top it up with Vidal juice from another vineyard.
 So, that's what we did.
 Then it got cold (and we do 90% of our ferments outdoors).
 During fermentation, when a wine gets too cold, it doesn't ferment.
-It also doesn't extact any colour from the skins.
+It also doesn't extract any colour from the skins.
 It just sits there and makes me nervous (because it can spoil).
-In the meantime, we had pressed off some Merlot.
-We felt like there was a lot of colour left in the skins and because the Merlot had a really healthy fermentation, I was confident that there was an active and healthy yeast culture there to give the Glou Glou a kick start.
-So we decided to do a ripaso with the Merlot skins and throw them into the mix.
+In the meantime, we had Gamay Noir that we didn't have a plan for, but it had great colour and fruit so we decided to blend it in.

-We let the wine macerate for awhile and ferment away.
-It was a slow and unsteady fermentation.
-It actually just finished fermenting a couple of weeks ago.
 It has gone through a bit of an evolutionary circle.
-It started out fruity and fun, got really weird, and now it is fruity and fun again.
-I do not know if this wine is repeatable (we will try), but it is definitely Glug Glug.
+It started out fruity and fun, got really vegetal, and now it is fruity and fun again.
+The definition of Glug Glug.